Katsuhiro Ueo: Biography

-He was into cars from a young age, and started out competing in gymkhana events, starting with a Nissan Skyline R32 GT-R. At one of these events one of his younger colleagues took him to the Touge and challenged him saying that he couldn't do it.
+Ueo was into cars from a young age, and started out competing in gymkhana events, starting with a Nissan Skyline R32 GT-R. At one of these events one of his younger colleagues took him to the Touge and challenged him saying that he couldn't do it.
 So he went out and proved him wrong, and this got him started in drifting.
 As well as his drifting he is also the owner of tuning shop and used car dealership Racing Garage SIFT.

 Drifting career

-To start off his drifting activities, he got hold of his first AE86 which was an AE85-spec Corolla Levin, heavily modified and turned into an AE86.
+To start off his drifting activities, Ueo got hold of his first AE86 which was an AE85-spec Corolla Levin, heavily modified and turned into an AE86.
 He had owned this car from 1998-1999 and had entered several drifting events (Carboy's DoriCon GP, Battle Magazine's BM-Cup, P's Cars) at the time.

-In 2000, he converted the Levin to a Trueno.
+In 2000, Ueo converted the Levin to a Trueno.
 He entered and competed at the Kyushu Ikaten, which was held at Mobility Omuta on March 29, 2000 (he won in the finals against Masao Suenaga).
 The 2000-spec AE85 was later repainted cream in mid-2000 with revised changes and he won the 6th All-Japan Ikaten competition at Bihoku Circuit on Sept.
 7, 2000.

-In late 2000, he got hold of a genuine AE86 Sprinter Trueno (GTV Trim) which he swapped parts out of the AE85 to the new AE86.
+In late 2000, Ueo got hold of a genuine AE86 Sprinter Trueno (GTV Trim) which he swapped parts out of the AE85 to the new AE86.
 This car was more commonly known as Professor, due to a decal that was placed on the side of the car at the time.
 He continued to use this AE86 in D1 for the 2001 season until the 2006 season.